captn3m0/captn3m0.github.com/_posts/2014-07-27-how-does-sdslabs-co-in-work.md

 Also, we are running all our services on https, which _is not dependent upon the visibility of the website_.
 Even though the site is hosted locally, the process of certificate signing remains exactly the same as any other site.
 Once we aquire a SSL certificate and attach it to our web-server, the visibility of the domain does not matter to the browser at all.

 Note: For the benifit of those not in IIT Roorkee, we are running multiple web-service on the domain sdslabs.co.in, which is only served locally, as it resolves to a local IP address (192.168.208.208)

+**Caveat**: Several DNS servers wil block RFC1913 responses by default (basically any DNS response in the private IP ranges).
+This is usually disabled in the intranet scenarios, but something to keep in mind if you're looking to use this solution.